 In the meantime, through this time of separation, we continue to aim to build community and thus open up an online resource initiative, World Wide Wontons, through the collective gathering and sharing of recipes, stories and histories of food.
 The story of the wonton is one of both tradition and innovation, of home and migration, of using what we can find at hand, of deliciousness inside and outside, healing and sharing for the local village.

 Throughout the Migration Matters Festival (15 - 21 June) and beyond, we invite you to send us your recipes, food stories and images via firstname.lastname@example.org to be included as part of an online resource that will be launched this summer.
 Further details are included below.
-Please email us your stories, recipes and images by 13 July 2020 to be included.
+Please email us your stories, recipes and images.

 This event forms part of Arts Catalyst's ongoing programme Recentring Attention, Arts Catalyst’s strand of programme that informs its relocation to Sheffield.